Taxes in Canada

 - Send the completed tax return to the CRA

 - Pay any balance owed or receive a refund

 You can learn more about the tax slips that the University will issue you from the Registrar's Office website.

 - Canada Revenue Agency (CRA) YouTube channel

 - CRA Videos for International Students

-Student Union Volunteer Tax Clinic runs February to March on-campus.
+Student Union Volunteer Tax Clinic typically runs February to March on-campus.
 This program provides free support for students (undergraduate or graduate) who meet eligibility requirements.
 Appointments can fill up quickly.
-Learn more or book an appointment on the SU website here.
+Learn more on the SU website here.

 Workshops and Information Sessions

 - For CRA presentation handouts, please refer to here and here.